-When a thyroid nodule is identified, a patient typically undergoes an FNA (fine needle aspiration) procedure to help determine if the nodule is benign or malignant.
-During the FNA procedure, cells are collected, and slides are then made for microscopic evaluation.
-In most cases a pathologist can examine the slide to determine if the sample is benign or malignant.
-However, in approximately 10%–30%1 of cases a clear determination cannot be made, and an indeterminate cytology diagnosis is rendered.
+When a thyroid nodule is identified, a patient typically undergoes an FNA (fine-needle aspiration) procedure to help determine if the nodule is benign or malignant.
+During the FNA procedure, cells are collected and slides are made for microscopic evaluation.
+In most cases, a pathologist can examine the slide to determine if the sample is benign or malignant.
+However, in approximately 10%–30%1 of cases, a clear determination cannot be made and an indeterminate cytology diagnosis is rendered.

-The risk of malignancy (ROM) associated with an indeterminate cytology diagnosis is 6%–30% for AUS/FLUS (B-III), 10-40% for FN/SFN (B-IV) and 45-75% for SMC (B-V).2 The unique combination testing approach with ThyGeNEXT® + ThyraMIR® is particularly useful at assessing the risk of malignancy in indeterminate thyroid nodules.
-Prior to the advent of molecular testing, patients with an indeterminate cytology diagnosis (Bethesda III, IV or V) were typically sent for surgery, often resulting in unnecessary surgeries for benign thyroid nodules.
+The risk of malignancy (ROM) associated with an indeterminate cytology diagnosis is 6%–30% for AUS/FLUS (B-III), 10%–40% for FN/SFN (B-IV), and 45%–75% for SMC (B-V).2 The unique combination testing approach with ThyGeNEXT + ThyraMIRv2 provides highly accurate risk stratification of indeterminate thyroid nodules.
+Prior to the advent of molecular testing, patients with an indeterminate cytology diagnosis (Bethesda III, IV, or V) were typically sent for surgery, often resulting in unnecessary surgeries for benign thyroid nodules.

-Over the past ten years, molecular testing has gained wide acceptance as a useful tool for providing reliable diagnostic information and reducing unnecessary surgeries.
-In addition to informing the clinical decisions regarding the need for or extent of surgery, molecular testing now includes prognostic markers and can also be used to identify appropriate therapeutic treatment options.
-There is mounting data that also reveals the negative impact that some mutations, such as BRAF V600E and TERT, have on I-131 avidity.3 Therefore, knowing the mutation status can help direct patient management.
+Over the past decade, molecular testing has gained wide acceptance as a useful tool for providing reliable diagnostic information and reducing unnecessary surgeries.
+In addition to informing clinical decisions regarding the need for, or extent of, surgery, molecular testing now includes prognostic markers and can be used to identify appropriate therapeutic treatment options or the potential for treatment failures.
+There is mounting data that reveals the negative impact that mutations such as BRAF V600E and TERT have on I-131 avidity.3 Therefore, knowing the mutation status can help direct patient management.

-The markers within the expanded mutation panel, ThyGeNEXT®, include the most common mutations/fusions associated with thyroid malignancies (BRAF V600E, RET/PTC1, RET/PTC2, RAS, TERT and others).
-There are thousands of published studies on these mutations and their relevance to thyroid malignancies.
+The markers within the expanded mutation panel (ThyGeNEXT) include the most common mutations/fusions associated with thyroid malignancies (BRAF V600E, RET/PTC1, RET/PTC2, RAS, TERT, and others).4 There are thousands of published studies on these mutations and their relevance to thyroid malignancies.

-Interpace Diagnostics’ goal was to create a multi-platform testing service that would be able to provide physicians and patients with actionable information while maintaining both a high PPV and a high NPV.
+Interpace Diagnostics’ goal was to create a diagnostic test that could accurately assess the risk of malignancy of indeterminate thyroid nodules, thereby providing physicians and patients with actionable information.
 Interpace regularly receives input and guidance from experts in the field of Endocrinology, Pathology, and Thyroid Surgery.

-ThyGeNEXT® along with ThyraMIR® provides the highest PPV and a comparably high NPV to other marketed tests, offering physicians and patients the benefit of being able to both “Rule In” or “Rule Out” cancer with a high degree of accuracy.
-The use of ThyGeNEXT® + ThyraMIR® in indeterminate samples can significantly reduce the number of unnecessary surgeries.
+ThyGeNEXT +ThyraMIRv2 provides the highest PPV and NPV of any commercially available test, offering physicians and patients the benefit of being able to both “Rule In” or “Rule Out” cancer with a high degree of accuracy.
+The use of ThyGeNEXT + ThyraMIRv2 in indeterminate samples can significantly reduce the number of unnecessary surgeries.5

-Published data for ThyGeNEXT® + ThyraMIR® has shown that mutation panels alone do not sufficiently risk stratify thyroid nodules.
-The use of microRNA classification complements cytology and mutation analysis with the capacity to better differentiate nodules at high risk of malignancy.4,5 The ThyraMIR® miRNA Classifier provides additional risk information, especially when no mutations are found or weak driver mutations are found with ThyGeNEXT®.
+Published clinical utility data for ThyGeNEXT® + ThyraMIR® has shown that mutation panels alone do not sufficiently risk-stratify thyroid nodules.
+The use of microRNA classification complements cytology and mutation analysis with the capacity to better differentiate nodules at high risk of malignancy.6,7 The ThyraMIR miRNA classifier provides additional risk information, especially when no mutations or an isolated RAS-like mutation is found with ThyGeNEXT.8